Why We Teach Yoga And Mindfulness In Prison

 TIME.com Video: How Yoga Can Help in California’s Overcrowded Prisons May

-The following are correctional facilities offering yoga classes taught by teachers who have taken the Prison Yoga Project training:
+The following are facilities offering classes taught by Prison Yoga Project trained teachers:

 Fairton FCI Fairton NJ